jace-kline/thesis/thesis.md

 2. We leverage our framework to perform an in-depth evaluation of the Ghidra decompiler with respect to high-level function, variable, and data type recovery.
 This evaluation is performed over the GNU Core Utilities programs under three compilation conditions.

-3. From our evalution of Ghidra, we discover and discuss two key issues present in the Ghidra decompiler.
+3. From our evalution of Ghidra, we discover and discuss the implications of two key issues present in the Ghidra decompiler.

 ### Outline